 In this course we will investigate contemporary feminist thought from a variety of disciplinary perspectives.
 We will focus on key issues in feminist theory, such as the sex/gender debate, sexual desire and the body, the political economy of gender, the creation of the "queer" as subject, and the construction of masculinity, among others.
 This course aims also to think through the ways in which these concerns intersect with issues of race, class, the environment and the nation.

-(Offered as SWAG 202 and BLST 242 [US].)
+(Offered as SWAG 202, BLST 242 [US], and ENGL 259.)
 Why do love and courtship continue to be central concerns in black women's literature and contemporary black popular fiction?
 Are these thematic issues representative of apolitical yearnings or an allegory for political subjectivity?
 Drawing on a wide range of texts, we will examine the chasm between the "popular" and the literary, as we uncover how representations of love and courtship vary in both genres.
 Surveying the growing discourse in media outlets such as CNN and the Washington Post regarding the "crisis" of the single black woman, students will analyze the contentious public debates regarding black women and love and connect them to black women's literature and black feminist literary theory.
 Authors covered will range from Nella Larsen to Terry McMillan and topics will include gender, race, class, and sexuality.

-Limited to 20 students.
+Limited to 18 students.
 Open to first-year students with consent of the instructor.
-Omitted 2015-16.
-Professor Henderson.2014-15: Offered in Spring 2015
+Fall semester.
+Professor Henderson.2016-17: Offered in Fall 2016

 (Offered as ARHA 284, EUST 284, and SWAG 206.)
 This course will examine the ways in which prevailing ideas about women and gender-shaped visual imagery, and how these images influenced ideas concerning women from the Renaissance to the Enlightenment.
 It will adopt a comparative perspective, both by identifying regional differences among European nations and tracing changes over time.
 In addition to considering patronage of art by women and works by women artists, we will look at the depiction of women heroes such as Judith; the portrayal of women rulers, including Elizabeth I and Marie de' Medici; and the imagery of rape.
 Topics emerging from these categories of art include biological theories about women; humanist defenses of women; the relationship between the exercise of political power and sexuality; differing attitudes toward women in Catholic and Protestant art; and feminine ideals of beauty.

 (Offered as SWAG 207, ASLC 207, and POSC 207.)
 This course will study South Asian women and gender through key texts in film, literature, history and politics.
 How did colonialism and nationalism challenge the distinctions between the “home” and the “world” and bring about partitions which splintered once shared cultural practices?
 What consequences did this have for postcolonial politics?
 How do ethnic conflicts, religious nationalisms and state repression challenge conceptions of home?
 How have migrations, globalization and diasporas complicated relations between the home and the world?
-Texts will include Salman Rushdie’s Shalimar the Clown, Ram Gopal Varma’s epic film Sarkar, and Partha Chatterjee’s The Nation and Its Fragments.

 Spring semester.
-Professors Shandilya and Basu.2014-15: Offered in Spring 2015
+Professors Shandilya and Basu.2016-17: Not offered

 (Offered as SWAG 208, BLST 345 [US], ENGL 276, and FAMS 379.)
 Reading the work of black feminist literary theorists and black women writers, we will examine the construction of black female identity in American literature, with a specific focus on how black women writers negotiate race, gender, sexuality, and class in their work.
 In addition to reading novels, literary criticism, book reviews, and watching documentaries, we will examine the stakes of adaptation and mediation for black female-authored texts.
 Students will watch and analyze the film and television adaptations of The Color Purple (1985), The Women of Brewster Place (1989), and Their Eyes Were Watching God (2005) as well as examine how Toni Morrison’s The Bluest Eye (1970) was mediated and interpreted by Oprah Winfrey’s book club and daytime talk show.
 Authors will include Toni Morrison, Zora Neale Hurston, Alice Walker, Gwendolyn Brooks, and Gloria Naylor.
 Writing Attentive.
 Expectations include three writing projects, a group presentation, and various in-class assignments.

 Limited to 20 students.
 Priority given to those students who attend the first day of the class.
 Open to first-year students with consent of the instructor.
-Spring semester.
-Professor Henderson.2014-15: Offered in Fall 2014
+Omitted 2016-17.
+Professor Henderson.2016-17: Not offered

 (Offered as SWAG 210 and ANTH 210.)
 This course draws on anthropological literature to study the socio-cultural making of human sexuality and its variations.
 We will critically examine theories of sexuality as a domain of human experience and locate sexual acts, desires and relations in particular historical and cultural contexts.
 The course offers analytical tools to understand and evaluate different methods and approaches to the study of human sexuality.
 We will examine the relation of sex to kinship/family, to reproduction and to romance.
 As we read about the bodily experience of sexual pleasure, we will explore how sexual taboos, norms and morality develop in various cultures and why sex acquires explosive political dimensions during certain historical periods.
 The course will explore the gendered and racial dimensions of human sexual experience in the context of class, nation and empire.
 How do class divisions produce different sexual cultures?
 What economies of sex are involved in sex work, marriage and immigration?
 What has been the role of sexuality in projects of nation building and in colonial encounters?
 When, where and how did sexuality become a matter of identity?
 In addition to a focus on contemporary ethnographic studies of sexuality in various parts of the world, we will read theoretical and historical texts that have been influential in shaping the anthropological approaches to sexuality.
 We will also briefly address scientific theories of sexuality.
 Two meetings per week.